 BA, University of Hawaiʻi at Mānoa (Hawaiian Studies, 2015)

-Amanda's interests include Animism, Daoism, Śāktism, prehistoric fertility veneration, polytheistic traditions, and new religious movements.
+Amanda's interests include Animism, Daoism, Śāktism, prehistoric fertility veneration, polytheistic traditions, and comparative religious studies.
 Her areas of focus are on pedagogy in religion and cross-cultural research on female deities within a global context from 40,000 BCE to the present day.